Saint Paul Piano Teachers Association

 8. Accompanist.
 A student must provide his/her own accompanist.

 9. Music for Judge.
 Each student must provide clean, non-photocopied music for the judge.
 Printed public domain pieces are acceptable.
-Make sure pencil marks are erased, and measures are neatly numbered.
+Make sure pencil marks are erased and measures are neatly numbered.
 Mark all cuts clearly (sticky notes, paper clips, etc.) to ensure the judges can easily follow the performance.

 11. Contestant Minimum.
 In case of low registration numbers, the program may not be offered.